-Tickets can be bought in advance from the Sandwich Tourist Office at the Guildhall and will be available on the day at each garden.
-All proceeds from the event go the upkeep of St Clement’s Church in Sandwich.
+Tickets can be bought in advance from the Sandwich Tourist Office at the Guildhall and will also be available on the day at each garden.
+All proceeds from the event go to St Clement’s Church in Sandwich.

 The Little Gardens of Sandwich, which raises several thousand pounds every year, is one of the highlights of the town’s summer calendar.

 Please note that Open Sandwich bears no responsibility for the availability, content and services of 3rd party contributors & external websites & web pages.

 Open Sandwich does not organize the events on these pages but we contribute to the community by advertising & publicizing events in Sandwich on this website without charge